Recall Process - Elections Alberta

 An elector signing the petition must:

-What is the Petition Verification Process?
+What is the petition verification process?

 Elections Alberta will verify the petition within 21 days of the date the petition was submitted.

-A successful petition will contain valid signatures from electors equal to at least 60% of the total number of votes cast in the most recent election in the electoral division named in the recall petition.
+A successful petition will contain valid signatures from eligible electors equal to at least 60% of the total number of votes cast in the most recent election in the electoral division named in the recall petition.

 • the applicant;